BUILDING ON HISTORIC FOUNDATIONSStone Family Center for Health Sciences

 INDIANA UNIVERSITY, UNIVERSITY OF SOUTHERN INDIANA, UNIVERSITY OF EVANSVILLE

 IN ASSOCIATION WITH S/L/A/M COLLABORATIVE

-The Stone Family Center for Health Sciences is a collaboration of IU School of Medicine, University of Evansville, and University of Southern Indiana.
-All Universities have moved their graduate level health sciences classes to this building to maximize cross-fertilization of the area’s advanced medical student community.
+The Stone Family Center for Health Sciences is a collaboration of IU School of Medicine, University of Evansville, and the University of Southern Indiana.
+All Universities have moved their graduate-level health sciences classes to this building to maximize cross-fertilization of the area’s advanced medical student community.
 The facility was designed and executed by the S/L/A/M Collaborative, VPS Architecture, PCI Skanska, Bernardin Lochmueller, and Rundell Ernstberger.
 The building is a sustainable facility which should earn LEED gold certification.
-The collaboration is a four story building with a large simulation facility, gross anatomy labs, wet and dry laboratories, seminar space, classrooms, common/public areas, office space, and building support.
+The collaboration is a four-story building with a large simulation facility, gross anatomy labs, wet and dry laboratories, seminar space, classrooms, common/public areas, office space, and building support.
 During the design process, the designers paid attention to the need for a diverse and flexible learning environment that supports continual advancements in educational technology and the curriculum revolution that is becoming the hallmark of modern health science education.